 - Start thinking over your expertise and try to figure out what you are competent at.

-- Write all of the ideas, topics, tasks and everything you are good at on your notebook.
+- Write all of the ideas, topics, tasks, and everything you are good at in your notebook.

 Got those 5 ideas?

-Now go through each one of those 5 ideas and watch closely if you are able to find an identical topic in all of them?
+Now go through each one of those 5 ideas and observe if you can find an identical topic in all of them?
 A topic that somehow connects each one them?

 I know it feels weird, but it works!

 All your top 5 ideas are relatively similar in some context.